Secure your data, your recovery and your mission

 - Certification authentication – for Commvault infrastructure to protect against spoofing.

 Following authentication, authorization must be granted to the user to allow certain tasks.
 Commvault provides a rich and complete set of capabilities:

 - Role-based security – manage capabilities by assigned roles to users and groups, including support for multi-tenant environments, and limited in function and scope of servers, applications, and data sets that can be accessed and managed

 - Authorization approval workflow – supporting the four-eyes principle for administrative tasks such as deleting data sets, clients, restores, targets, jobs and policies.

 - Passkey and privacy lock – supporting the principle that administrators manage the data but should not be able to view or restore the data they do not own.
 Used together, only the owner of the dataset, at the individual, department, or company level can restore data with the required passkey.

-- Data encryption – FIPS certified encryption, 6-plus ciphers including AES 256, to encrypt data from the first touch and throughout the full data management lifecycle.
+- Data encryption – Federal Information Processing Standards (FIPS) certified encryption, 6-plus ciphers including AES 256, to encrypt data from the first touch and throughout the full data management lifecycle.

 - Encryption key management – built in Key Management System (KMS) or use an external third party KMS including any compatible Key Management Interoperability Protocol (KMIP), including AWS KMS, Azure Key Vault and passphrase KMS support.

 - Network encryption – HTTPS encapsulation, TLS 1.2, Proxy/Gateway support

 - Third-party port mapping (TPPM) – Tunnel third-party communications through Commvault network ports, dramatically reducing complexity of implementation in a secure environment.

 - WORM copy support – WORM policies, when applied to data copies, enforce the removal and deletion rights and impose a fixed data retention